[This year's Prize is now closed and the winner announced - please see below. The Essay Prize for 2019 will be advertised later this year.]

-The essay competition for 2017 is now admitting entrants.
+We are pleased to announce our next essay-writing competition.
 The award is open to all post-graduate research students and to all early career researchers (up to five years after the completion of your PhD) who have yet to find a full-time or tenured position.
-The prize is guaranteed publication in the next summer issue of Foundation (July 2017).
+The prize is guaranteed publication in the next summer issue of Foundation (August 2018).

 To be considered for the competition, please submit a 6000-word article on any topic, period, theme, author, film or other media within the field of science fiction and its academic study.
 All submitted articles should comply with the guidelines to contributors as set out on the SF Foundation website.
 Only one article per contributor is allowed to be submitted.

 The deadline for submission is Monday, 4th December 2017.
 All competition entries, with a short (50 word) biography, should be sent to the regular email address: firstname.lastname@example.org The entries will be judged by the editorial team and the winner will be announced in the spring 2018 issue ofFoundation.

 Below is a list of past and current winners:

 2001: Wendy Pearson, 'Science Fiction as Pharmacy: Plato, Derrida, Ryman'

 2002: Matthew Wolf-Meyer, 'Technics, Memes, Ideology: The Affirmation of Lies and the Pursuit of the Future'